 After the funeral, a staff member took food to Lahema’s grandmother’s house and sat on the dirt floor with about ten of the older ladies who were still crying.
-In the midst of their sadness, Holly was able to share with the Good News— that they could see Lahema again by coming to a saving knowledge of Jesus Christ.
+In the midst of their sadness, staff was able to share the gospel.

 On the same day, Lahema’s body was placed in the earth, ten elderly ladies prayed and accepted Jesus Christ as their personal Savior, including the woman who had pocketed the money.
 Lahema’s life and her passing into the next life were already making a difference.
 God was already doing what only He could do—reverse death to life, use the young to impact the old, and give love to those who had refused it.

-Because of Lahema’s profound impact on the lives of those she touched in our ministry and to Holly, the dream of the Tree of Life Children’s Village started to take form.
+Because of Lahema’s profound impact on the lives of those she touched in our ministry, the dream of the Tree of Life Children’s Village started.
 In Lahema’s memory, a house was built to provide 15 children with the love and care she, unfortunately, did not receive and so desperately needed.
 The initial vision was to build a total of 25 homes to rescue a total of 300 children from the cruelty surrounding them, in addition to a full-scale medical clinic.